sidsudhakaran/CPW-Impedance-Calculator/README.md

 ## Getting Started

 ### Coplanar Waveguide Impedance Theory and Formulae
-The theory for the coplanar waveguide is given on [Microwaves101] (https://www.microwaves101.com/encyclopedias/coplanar-waveguide).
-They also have an [online calculator] (https://www.microwaves101.com/calculators/864-coplanar-waveguide-calculator) to find the parameters of the waveguide.
-However, [this website] (https://chemandy.com/calculators/coplanar-waveguide-with-ground-calculator.htm) gives the formulae to calculate the impedance of the waveguide, alongwith a calculator.
+The theory for the coplanar waveguide is given on [Microwaves101](https://www.microwaves101.com/encyclopedias/coplanar-waveguide).
+They also have an [online calculator](https://www.microwaves101.com/calculators/864-coplanar-waveguide-calculator) to find the parameters of the waveguide.
+However, [this website](https://chemandy.com/calculators/coplanar-waveguide-with-ground-calculator.htm) gives the formulae to calculate the impedance of the waveguide, alongwith a calculator.

 ### Dataset Generation
 Since this is a regression problem, where the network needs to learn elliptical functions, it was essential to generate a dataset to train the network.
 I generated the test set using the CPW in-built functions in the RF Toolbox in Matlab.
 The code for the same is in the ```Generate.m``` file.